Understanding the vote: New AP survey debuts Nov. 6

 "These results will be scrutinized and analyzed by academicians in the months after the midterms," Gary Pruitt, CEO of The Associated Press, said of the seven-figure project.
 "And so, the tale will be told."

-The remaining members of the pool -- CNN, ABC, CBS and NBC -- will again rely on an exit poll conducted by Edison Research.
-Several other major news organizations, such as The Los Angeles Times will use VoteCast.
+The remaining members of the pool - CNN, ABC, CBS and NBC - will again rely on an exit poll conducted by Edison Research.
+Several other major news organizations, such as The Los Angeles Times and The Washington Post, will use VoteCast.

 The most significant difference between the two is in how voters are surveyed.